The following definitions apply to the Medical Plan. See "Definitions" for the Health Care Program for additional definitions that apply.

 Urgently needed care - means medical care or treatment that, if substantially delayed (e.g., 15 days), could:

-- Seriously jeopardize the life or health of the covered individual or the ability for the individual to regain maximum function, or
+- Seriously jeopardize the member’s life, health, or ability to regain maximum function, or

-- Subject the covered individual (in the opinion of a physician with knowledge of the individual's medical condition) to severe pain that cannot be adequately managed without the specified care or treatment.
+- Subject the member (in the opinion of a physician with knowledge of the member's medical condition) to severe pain that cannot be adequately managed without the specified care or treatment.